Sn0rrii/takehome_challenge/README.md

 # Restaurant Opening Time Takehome Challenge

-This repo completes the challenge outlined in the [challenge/ directory](challenge/README.md).
+This repo completes the challenge outlined in the [challenge directory](challenge/README.md).

 # Setup:

-The database migrations are setup to be used by dbmate, to install dbmate on linux:
+The database sql files are setup to be used by dbmate, to install dbmate on linux:
 ```
 sudo curl -fsSL -o /usr/local/bin/dbmate https://github.com/amacneil/dbmate/releases/latest/download/dbmate-linux-amd64
 sudo chmod +x /usr/local/bin/dbmate